top of page

 Start easy and get comfortable with your adventures.
 When we first started navigating new trails, I would pull up All Trails and see that the treks were incomplete.
 And that’s because most of the trails in All Trails are user-generated.
 Someone has gone online, created a map, and published it for Public Viewing.

-In All Trails, you might find ‘Veach Gap Trail’ that starts on the backside of the mountain, and it looks good but zoom in and you see a dotted line on a ridge that could have a view of the North Fork of the Shenandoah River.
-AND if you found yourself venturing down that ridge, you’d experience one of the coolest rock scramble trails with spectacular views of the area towards the North Fork of the Shenandoah.
+In All Trails, you might find ‘Little Passage Creek’ that starts on the backside of the mountain, and it looks good but zoom in and you see a dotted line on a ridge that could have a view of the North Fork of the Shenandoah River.

 This is that same trek down the ridge and not up into the East face of the mountain.
 Albeit this is from the Garmin Explore app.
 The same starting point, just a turn left up the mountain to the ridge.
 For reference, the screenshot below is from the Garmin Explore app (with the actual line we took in red, well that's the dog, we're the light blue underneath), above is from the All Trails app (one of the only options listed).
-We’ll try to pull together some information on the basics of reading Topo maps.
-I am no expert, but we can find enough information to help you understand all these wavy lines on the map.
-More to follow … but until then, we continue.

-As you can see GAIA GPS and/or OnX Hunt has an excellent mapping of trails, topo, and labels.
+We hiked a couple of miles down the Tuscarora Doll Ridge with beautiful rock formations and stunning views.
+As you can see ALL TRAILS has an excellent mapping of trails, topo, and labels.
 But more importantly, we saw a change in the height of the mountain, it looked more interesting, and decided to hike up it.
 And was able to enjoy a rock scramble down the ridge.

-This is just one of many examples of the difference between a little exploring outside of the All Trails map … and not too far away from the typical Elizabeth Furnace trailheads.
 And important to note, when I put the coordinates for the trailhead on the backside of the mountain in Google, the map guidance took us to a road that had the gate temporarily closed.
 So, we added an extra 2 miles to our trek that day.
 No harm, no foul, but know that none of these tools are perfect.
 Expect the best, and plan for some nuances.

 What If I’m a Little More Adventurous with Finding Hiking Trails?